Tommy Trinder: Final years and death (1976–1989)

 In later years, Trinder performed in pantomime, appeared in holiday camps and worked as a warm-up act for Tyne Tees Television in Newcastle.
 In his act, he would often make bitter allusions to Lew and Leslie Grade and his reaction to new trends in his sphere was "isn’t the 'alternative' to comedy just straight acting?".
 One notable latter-day television appearance was in a 1979 edition of The Old Boy Network (BBC2), with Trinder performing his act at Great Yarmouth's Windmill Theatre and presenting a condensed history of his life and career.
 In 1982, Trinder was reported to be earning only £17 a week in a summer season in Jersey.
 The following year, he was hospitalised after collapsing whilst appearing in the pantomime Aladdin and His Wonderful Lamp and was said to have been experiencing exhaustion.
 Trinder collapsed on stage again during a show in Rotherham in April 1985 and during a Burton-on-Trent show in January 1986.

 After a stroke, Trinder used a wheelchair for the remainder of his life.
 He continued to work, appearing on television in the game show The Parlour Game.
 He made his last television appearance in February 1989, recalling his contemporary Max Miller in the BBC 40 Minutes documentary I Like The Girls Who Do.
 The same year, he came out of stage retirement to make a final appearance at the London Palladium in a variety show celebrating the founding of BBC local radio.
 An exhibition of photographs and ephemera was held at Streatham Library in March 1989 to mark Trinder's 80th birthday.
 He died at St Peter's Hospital, Chertsey on 10 July 1989.
 Among the tributes, Ernie Wise described Trinder as "one of the best ad lib comedians we have ever produced – he was in the same class as Max Miller".
 The BBC repeated Trinder's edition of The Old Boy Network on 25 July.

 Personal life

 Family and relationships

 Trinder married Violet Bailey in 1932.
 In 1939, the couple moved into Du Cane Court, an Art Deco apartment block on Balham High Road, Balham, South London.
 According to biographer Patrick Newley, Violet grew to dislike Trinder so much that she refused to laugh at his jokes.
-After the couple split, Trinder married Gwyn (Toni) Lancelyn Green and moved to a large private estate, Burwood Park in Hersham, Surrey.
+After the couple separated and subsequently divorced, Trinder then married Gwyn (Toni) Lancelyn Green and moved to a large private estate, Burwood Park in Hersham, Surrey.